How to Choose a Rocker Plate? (Buyer’s Guide)

 Rocker plates are a nice-to-have accessory for indoor cycling enthusiasts.
 In this article, I explain how to choose a rocker plate so you spend your money wisely.

-I went through RPs available on the market to summarize what it offers and what to expect from today’s rocker plates.
+I reviewed RPs available on the market to summarize what they offer and what to expect from them.

 Abbreviations used: RP – rocker plate, RPs – rocker plates